-“Content-first” is a philosophy that leading digital agencies are adopting to guide their clients’ websites in a more efficient and successful direction.
-It emphasizes the importance of putting your website content before everything else as content is the reason users are there.
+“Content-first” is a philosophy that leading digital agencies have adopted to guide their clients’ websites in a more efficient direction and to ultimately create a better user experience (UX).

 The need for content strategy